julien-meichelbeck/partial_parameters/README.md

     $ gem install partial_parameters

-Just include the module `PartialParameters` into your ApplicationHelper and you are ready to go!
+And you are ready to go!

 ## Usage
 At the top of your partials, simply call the method `partial_parameters` and list your required and optional parameters: